 About a decade back, Google announced that that site speed would affect web search ranking.
 Although the post did not clarify the impact of speed on the rankings, webmasters reading the announcement understood that website speed optimization should be at the top of their development plans.

-In addition to SEO benefits of speed optimization, page load times are important in determining how many users remain on your website.
-HubSpot reports that a drop in conversion is related to increasing page load times – a one second delay in load time could lead to a ~20-30% reduction in conversion!
+If you’re building your first website, it’s important to know that page load times are important in determining how many users remain on your website.
+HubSpot reports that a drop in conversion is related to increasing page load times – a one-second delay in load time could lead to a ~20-30% reduction in conversion!

 Over the last few years, there has been an increase in the average page size.
 In fact, in 2018, on an average, a page size was more than 2 MB!
 A significant part of this page load consists of images, static files, and videos.